harishsg99/Scoop/README.md

 # Currently implemented
 1. extendable lexer
 2. variable bindings
+3. extentable parser

 # TODOs
-1. parser
-2. evaluation
+1. evaluation
-3. Adding more Features like loops , functions and data structures
+2. Adding more Features like loops , functions and data structures
-4. VM for Scoop lang
+3. VM for Scoop lang
-5. IDE for Scoop lang
+4. IDE for Scoop lang

 # To Get Started
 1. Install go binary for macos , linux or windows